preservim/vim-litecorrect/README.markdown

 ## Future development

-If you have any ideas on improving this plugin, please post them to the github project issue page.
+If you’ve spotted a problem or have an idea on improving this plugin, please post it to the github project issue page.

 <!-- vim: set tw=74 :-->